 A walk-in bath is also a walk-out bath.
 Yes, you do have to drain the bath before you can open the door!

-A bathroom heated to your ideal temperature is ideal, but if you need additional heating, the Cosywarm heated seat is an ideal solution.
+A bathroom heated to your preferred temperature is ideal, but if you need additional heating, the Cosywarm heated seat is a perfect solution.
 Our entire range of baths feature ergonomically designed slip-resistant seats and floors for your safety and comfort.
-Combine these with well positioned and stylish grab bars and getting in and out of the bath can be safe and easy.
+Combine these with well-positioned and stylish grab bars and getting in and out of the bath can be safe and easy.

-If you would like more information on our walk-in baths, contact us for a free brochure or call free and speak to a member of our team.
+If you would like more information on our walk-in baths, walk-in showers and wet rooms, contact us for a free brochure or call free and speak to a member of our team.